kiba/Writings/for_science/chp9_meeting_the_host.md

 "And Doctor Sinatose?"

 "Ah.
 I sequenced their genome, and using the databank, we were able to trace it all the way back to the early 21st century.
 As expected, there's imperfection and bugs in their genome.
 In particular, patient James Archer is expected to die of skin cancer in about thirty years, give or take a few years.
-However, the redhead natural-born, Diana Rose, is expected to live to her eighties, if there's no accident.
-My group detected no artificial DNA sequences in both of them, or any other bioengineering modification, not even Higg photosynthesis which had been made standard for the entire Sidonian population.
+However, the redhead natural-born, Diana Rose, is expected to live to her eighties.
+My group detected no artificial DNA sequences in both of them, or any other bioengineering modification, not even Higeus photosynthesis which had been made standard for the entire Sidonian population.
 They're both one hundred percent natural-born.
 I would recommend immediate gene therapy to remove most if not all gene-related health problems exhibited by both."

 "Spoken like a true medical doctor, Shinatose, but I think you're forgetting something."